 Aces – you should split them, no matter what the dealer shows.
 This is a very popular hand in which to split.
 Doing so will give you a better chance of getting at least one strong hand.
 If you decide not to split aces then your hand becomes a 12.
 One ace is played as a one while the other is played as an 11.
 The only way you can get 21 is to get a nine.
 If you are dealt a 10-value card, the aces will return to have a value of one each so you still have a 12.
 If you decide to split the aces, it will give you four ways to get 21 with either hand.

 Eights – it is hard to get a good hand if you decide not to split your eights but neither is splitting them although you will stand a better chance of winning at least one hand.
-If you play them as one hand, you automatically have a 16 so anything over a five will cause you to bust.
-If you split them, you do not have a chance on busting on the first card, giving you a chance of getting a stronger hand and maybe winning.
+If you play them on one hand, you automatically have a 16 so anything over a five will cause you to bust.
+If you split them, you do not have a chance of busting on the first card, giving you a chance of getting a stronger hand and maybe winning.

 If after splitting your eights or aces and you are dealt another pair of either, then split them again.
 The downside of this is that instead of doubling your bet you are tripling it but the payouts can be worth it.